KramN/SEGChess/README.txt

 NOTES:

+Add login handling.

+Test the "return" line in the beginning of handleCommandFromUser.

 We may want to have an assocation from Game to PieceType to store all the PieceTypes somewhere..

 Colour Class?
 Probably not.